jboss-dockerfiles/drools/drools-wb/showcase/README.md

 To run a container:

-    docker run -P -d --name drools-workbench jboss/drools-workbench-showcase:6.2.0
+    docker run -P -d --name drools-workbench jboss/drools-workbench-showcase:6.2.0.Final

-Once container and web applications started, you can navigate to it using one of the users described in section [Users and roles](#users-and-roles).
+Once container and web applications started, you can navigate to it using one of the users described in section `Users and roles`.

 To find out the application URL:

 **Using local host binding port**

-If you have run the container using <code>-P</code> flag in the <code>docker</code> command, the port <code>8080</code> has been bind to an available port on your host.
+If you have run the container using `-P` flag in the `docker` command, the port `8080` has been bind to an available port on your host.

 So you have to discover your host's bind port, that can be done by running the command: